 I'm pretty excited about this one.
 In part, I'm excited to tell you about those deep red walnuts studding this fudge.
 But I'm also just really excited about the fudge, because it's better than I ever dreamed it would be.

 Until now, I had avoided making a Paleo version of traditional fudge because I had such low hopes for it.
 It's been years since I've had the real-deal, which made it even worse: my mind has only taken that rich, buttery bite we all know as fudge and lofted it up even higher than it was.
 In my head, fudge was no longer just smooth--it was velvety, substantial but somehow light, disappearing as it slowly met the temperature of the human body.
-Instead, I dilly-dallied around the idea, making "coconut squares" (coconut butter hardened into a bite-sized cube), and finally curating a recipe for Pumpkin Spice "Fudge" that was a little bit like a pumpkin-spice truffle.
+Instead, I dilly-dallied around the idea, making "coconut squares" (coconut butter hardened into a bite-sized cube).

 Then these showed up in my mailbox:

 Ruby-colored walnuts.
 These particular walnuts were sent to me from the Sanguinetti Farm, a 40-acre family-owned walnut farm in the heart of the world's walnut capitol, Linden, California.
-A cross between Persian and English Walnuts, Sanguinetti's nuts are sweet than most walnuts in the store.
+A cross between Persian and English Walnuts, Sanguinetti's nuts are sweeter than most walnuts in the store.
 In fact, that bitter forefront flavor that most walnuts boast is hard to trace in these nuts.
-Instead, they're slightly sweet and rich.
+Instead, they're rich.

 Upon opening the bag, I immediately got this image in my head of walnut-studded fudge.
 You know: thick, dark, rich fudge with contrasting chunks of walnut that cut through the fudgey-sweetness, only making the fudge, well, fudgier.
 So I had to do it, what I had been avoiding: make a Paleo fudge that didn't let me down.